-Author contribution: KS designed the study.
-He did the data analysis and wrote the manuscript with contributions from all co-authors.
-ND, DB, JYP, LS, GV and ED participated in the data collection and its formatting.
+Author contributions.
+KS designed the study.
+He did the data analysis and wrote the paper with contributions from all co-authors.
+ND, DB, JYP, LS, GV and ED participated in the data collection and data formatting.

-560 Competing interests.
+Competing interests.
 The authors declare that they have no conflict of interest.

-Acknowledgments.
-Many thanks to all colleagues who participated in the installation of the various instruments on the Fontainebleau-Barbeau site, and all those involved in the data collection used in this study.
-The FR-Fon study site has been funded through several French and European research framework programmes (GIP Ecofor, Allenvi, CarboEurope, FP6;

-CarboExtreme, FP7).
-It is part of the Integrated Carbon Observation System (ICOS, FP7) European research infrastructure, and of the SOERE-Ecofor French research network.
+Acknowledgements.
+Many thanks to all colleagues who participated in the installation of the various instruments at the Fontainebleau-Barbeau site and all those involved in the data collection used in this study.
+The FR-Fon study site has been funded through several French and European research framework programs (GIP Ecofor, Allenvi, CarboEurope, FP6; CarboExtreme, FP7).
+It is part of the Integrated Carbon Observation System (ICOS, FP7) European research infrastructure and of the SOERE-Ecofor French research network.